Boston University: Aphasia Research Laboratory

 VA Pittsburgh Healthcare System (VAPHS) is currently enrolling participants in an intensive treatment trial focused on finding the best way to deliver aphasia therapy to improve word-finding abilities (https://clinicaltrials.gov/ct2/show/NCT04215952).

-To learn more and stay informed about all VAPHS aphasia research, please consider joining our Research Registry.
+To learn more and stay informed about all VAPHS aphasia research, please consider joining their Research Registry.